KiraCore/docs/Spec/iteration-0/kip_2.md

 As the result of `create_limit_order` transaction `id` should be returned to the user, otherwise error response if order was not created.

-### Example Algorithm (OPTIONAL)
+## Example Algorithm

 > Random Matching Function (RMF)

 _NOTE: This algorithm doesn't give you the best price, but does give you better front-running protection.
 It effectively simulates your chain running at close to `0 seconds` block time where each transaction lands in the block by the mere chance due to randomness of the networking delay.
 Effectively this is a network delay simulator._

-_ISSUES: This algorithm, can be cheated by the validator creating random tx to influence output of the pseudo-random function until his order is prioritized.
+_ISSUES: This algorithm, can be cheated by the validator through cenzorship attack or creating random tx to influence output of the pseudo-random function until his order is prioritized.
 However Kira has permissioned validator set so detecting such manipulations would result in the loss of the validator seat._

 _ISSUES: This algorithm, can be cheated by attacker creating multiple front-run tx'es to increase his chances of front-running.
-However attacker will have to incur higher tx cost and will require proportionally large amount of assets in his account balance, we might also consider increasing tx fees if particular account tries to submit more than one tx in the same block._
+However attacker will have to incur higher tx cost and will require proportionally large amount of assets in his account balance.
+Finally (After PoC) we might also consider increasing tx fees if particular account tries to submit more than one tx in the same block._

 1. Load new orders and order book state to RAM (`tmp state`)
 2. Remove expired and cancelled orders